IgniteUI/indigo-design-docfx/en/components/stepper.md

 <img class="responsive-img" src="../images/step_number.png" srcset="../images/step_number@2x.png 2x" />
 <img class="responsive-img" src="../images/step_icon.png" srcset="../images/step_icon@2x.png 2x" />

 We also provide a number of states for the Step, which should cover all use case scenarios.
-These include: Complete, Incomplete, Disabled, Optional, Error and Current.
+These include: Complete, Incomplete, Disabled, Optional, Invalid and Active.
 These can be switched from the "State" property on the properties panel.
 We also provide two additional states: Hover and Focused, which can be used by switching on/off the boolean properties "Hover" and "Focused".

 <img class="responsive-img" src="../images/step_state.png" srcset="../images/step_state@2x.png 2x" />
 <img class="responsive-img" src="../images/step_state2.png" srcset="../images/step_state2@2x.png 2x" />